AAA Magazines

 5. Santa Rosa Lake State Park

 Santa Rosa is called the City of Natural Lakes for good reason.
-This Route 66 town has several lakes, many naturally formed in the area’s underlying limestone.
+This Route 66 town has several bodies of water, many naturally formed in the area’s underlying limestone.
 Santa Rosa Lake, a reservoir on the Pecos River 7 miles north of Santa Rosa, is open to boating, water-skiing, windsurfing, sailing, kayaking, and fishing.
-There are more than 70 camping sites that range from primitive tent camping to RV pads.
-Hikers, equestrians, and birders glassing the many species of migratory birds enjoy the surrounding trails.
-Within city limits, Park Lake is open May through September and features an expansive floating playground, paddleboats, and a large water slide.
-At nearby Blue Hole, scuba divers hone their skills in this crystal-clear cenote with a depth of 80 feet, and adventurous swimmers can cliff jump into the 62-degree artesian water.
-The stocked Blue Hole fishing pond is open to children 10 and younger.

-You may also like: 6 top outdoor attractions in New Mexico
+You may also like: Santa Rosa Lake State Park and other outdoor attractions in New Mexico

 6. Conchas Lake State Park